beepbooplabsltd/bblkey/README.md

 ## Compatibility

-The **bbl**key is guaranteed to work with the following tested radios and software.
+The **bbl**key is guaranteed to work with the following tested radios, keyloaders, and software.

 *Have you used a **bbl**key with a different radio or software?
 [Please let us know!](mailto:contact@beepbooplabs.ltd)*